 - direct recovery and notification of the customers death has been forwarded to DMB - the tax credits computer will send an update to DMB informing them of the notification of death.

-If a customer has migrated to Universal Credit (UC) with an outstanding debt, this will be transferred to the Department for Work and Pensions (DWP).
+If a customer has migrated to Universal Credit (UC) with an outstanding debt, this will be transferred to the Department for Work and Pensions (DWP) or the Department for Communities (DfC) in Northern Ireland.
 Following the transfer debts will be automatically apportioned equally between customers unless business rules dictates 100% should be allocated to one customer, namely:

 - the non UC customer is deceased and the household was together on the date of death (assign 100% to the UC customer)